-The Ramon Road Neighborhood [Neighborhood 1] contains about 37 gross acres (about 24 net acres), and is designated as a Mixed-Use Area, with a requirement for 25% HHDR development.
+The Ramon Road Neighborhood [Neighborhood 1] contains about 37 gross acres (about 24 net acres), and is designated as a Mixed-Use Area, with a requirement for required minimum of 25% HHDR development.

-WCVAP 8.5 Twenty-five percent of the Ramon Road Neighborhood shall be developed in accordance with the HHDR land use designation.
+WCVAP 8.5 Twenty-five percent At least 25% of the Ramon Road Neighborhood shall be developed in accordance with the HHDR land use designation.

-The Desert Moon West Neighborhood [Neighborhood 3] contains about 120 gross acres (about 113 net acres), and is designated as a Mixed-Use Area, with a requirement for 25% HHDR development.
+The Desert Moon West Neighborhood [Neighborhood 3] contains about 120 gross acres (about 113 112 net acres), and is designated as a Mixed-Use Area, with a requirement for required minimum of 25% HHDR development.